dpc10ster/RJafrocBook/docs/12-froc.md

 -   Avoid using the FROC-1 rating to mean in effect "I see no signs of disease in this image ", when in fact it should be used as the lowest level of a reportable suspicious region.
 The former usage amounts to wasting a confidence level.
 -   Do not show FROC curves as reaching the unit ordinate, as this is the exception rather than the rule.
 -   Do not conceptualize FROC curves as extending to large values to the right.
--   Arbitrariness of the proximity criterion and multiple marks in the same region are not clinical constraints - they are problems only in the mind of the data analyst unfamiliar with clinical practice.
-Interactions with clinicians, preferably using a medical physicist, will allow selection of an appropriate proximity criterion for the task at hand and the latter problem only occurs with algorithmic observers and is readily fixed.
+-   Arbitrariness of the proximity criterion and multiple marks in the same region are not clinically important.
+Interactions with clinicians will allow selection of an appropriate proximity criterion for the task at hand and the multiple mark problem only occurs with algorithmic observers and is readily fixed.

 Additional points made in this chapter are: There is an inverse correlation between $\text{LLF}_{max}$ and $\text{NLF}_{max}$, analogous to that been sensitivity and specificity in ROC analysis.
 The observed end-point $(\text{NLF}_{max}, \text{LLF}_{max})$ of the FROC curve tends to approach the point (0,1) as the perceptual SNR of the lesions approaches infinity.
 The solar analogy is relevant to understanding the search task.
 In search tasks two types of expertise are at work: search and lesion-classification performances, and there exists an expected inverse correlation between them.

 The FROC plot is the first proposed way of visually summarizing FROC data.
-The next chapter deals with different empirical operating characteristics that can be defined from an FROC dataset.
+The next chapter deals with all empirical operating characteristics that can be defined from an FROC dataset.

 ## References {#froc-paradigm-references}